Mercedes Ruehl: Career

 Ruehl appeared in the role of Ma in Harvey Fierstein's revamped and renamed revival of his play Torch Song Off-Broadway at Second Stage Theater.
 The play began previews on September 26, and opened officially on October 19, 2017.
 The production later transferred to Broadway.

 Ruehl is on the faculty of HB Studio in New York City.

 Personal life

-In 1999, Ruehl married painter David Geiser with whom she had adopted a son, Jake (born 1995).
+In 1999, Ruehl married painter David Geiser with whom she adopted a son, Jake, (born 1995).
 She had another son, Christopher, whom she placed for adoption in 1976 when she was 28.
 They were reunited in the late 1990s when he turned 21, and later Christopher became Jake's godfather.
-Ruehl and Geiser put their Hampton house on the market in 2017; the same year Ruehl was quoted as saying that they were no longer together, but remained close.
-David Geiser died unexpectedly of heart disease in his sleep at home on October 14, 2020, at the age of 73.
+Ruehl and Geiser put their Hampton house on the market in 2017; the same year, Ruehl said that they were no longer together but remained close.
+Geiser died unexpectedly of heart disease in his sleep at home on October 14, 2020, at the age of 73.

-Her brother, Peter, moved to Australia in 1987 where he was a popular newspaper columnist until his death in 2011.
+Her brother, Peter, moved to Australia in 1987, where he was a newspaper columnist until his death in 2011.